Apache Chief: Powers and abilities

-By speaking the words "inuk chuk", which are the Western Apache words meaning "man big", Apache Chief could grow to unlimited sizes.
-In the episode "Colossus", Apache Chief grows to many times the size of the Earth, making himself able to battle the Colossus, a titanic space creature that plucked Earth from its orbit and placed it in a small (relative to him) glass bottle.
-Originally his tribal powers limited his growth to only 50 feet tall, but in one episode, "Man in the Moon", he used the Atom's knowledge of atomic size and was able to increase his growing to unlimited size.
-He was then able to grow to 1/5 the size of the earth, with one foot the size of the entire eastern United States and defeated the creature, sending it back inside the moon.
+By speaking the words "inuk chuk", which are the Western Apache words meaning "man big", Apache Chief could grow to sizes of varying magnitude.
+Originally his tribal powers capped his growth at 50 feet tall, but in the episode "Colossus", Apache Chief grows to many times the size of the Earth to battle the Colossus, a titanic space creature that plucked Earth from its orbit and placed it in a small (relative to him) glass bottle.
+In "Man in the Moon", Apache Chief used the Atom's knowledge of atomic size to grow to 1/5 the size of the earth, with one foot the size of the entire eastern United States, and defeated the creature, sending it back inside the moon.

 He also spoke in stereotypical "Native American English" and recited vaguely Native American philosophy.
-In the 1978 episodes "Revenge on Gorilla City" and "The Time Trap", and the 1984 short episode entitled "The Village of Lost Souls", Apache Chief also has exceptional tracking ability.
+In the 1978 episodes "Revenge on Gorilla City" and "The Time Trap", and the 1984 short episode "The Village of Lost Souls", Apache Chief also has exceptional tracking ability.